 B i o g r a p h y

-Born in Singapore, pianist Frances Lee has keen interests in collaborative performance, musicology and music theory, and particularly enjoys creative programming that offers perspectives on lesser-known music.
+Born in Singapore, pianist Frances Lee has keen interests in collaborative performance, musicology, and music theory, and particularly enjoys creative programming that offers perspectives on lesser-known music.
 She has given lecture-recitals on the music of Fanny Hensel, and created an outreach project titled She Wrote Music Too, with the aim of increasing awareness of women composers throughout history.
 In addition to solo performances, she collaborates frequently in duos as well as in larger chamber groups, and has had years of experience as an orchestral player.
 She holds the Doctor of Musical Arts degree in Piano Performance from The Shepherd School of Music, Rice University (Texas, USA), where she previously attained her MMus in Piano Performance.
-Her doctoral thesis, titled "Unconventional: Sonata-Form Manipulations in the Multi-Movement Works of Fanny Hensel", adopted a theory-focused approach to six of Hensel's works.
-Dr. Lee also holds a BMus in Piano and a BA in German Studies from the Bard College Conservatory of Music (New York, USA).
-Her Senior Project, titled "Italy, Writing and Music: A Translation with a Critical Introduction of Fanny Mendelssohn-Hensel's Italienisches Tagebuch (Italian Diary)", involved German-to-English translation of Hensel's letters and diary entries.
+Her doctoral thesis (advisor: Damian Blättler), titled "Unconventional: Sonata-Form Manipulations in the Multi-Movement Works of Fanny Hensel", adopted a theory-focused approach to six of Hensel's works.
+Dr Lee also holds a BMus in Piano and a BA in German Studies from the Bard College Conservatory of Music (New York, USA).
+Her Senior Project (advisor: Franz Kempf), titled "Italy, Writing and Music: A Translation with a Critical Introduction of Fanny Mendelssohn-Hensel's Italienisches Tagebuch (Italian Diary)", involved German-to-English translation of Hensel's letters and diary entries.
 Her primary teachers have been Brian Connelly, Peter Serkin, Melvin Chen, and Rustem Hayroudinoff.
 She has also worked with Jeffrey Kahane, Matti Raekallio, and Lala Isakova.

-In addition to having taught classes at Rice University, Dr. Lee is also a committed teacher of many years for students of all ages, and is actively engaged in holistic education for every proficiency level.
+In addition to teaching at the tertiary level, Dr Lee is also a committed teacher of many years for students of all ages, and is dedicated to holistic education for every proficiency level.